daleonov/HART/docs/Testing Your DSP In Hart.md

     .process();
 ```

 By default, they will save the audio only when any of the checks fail, but you can tell them to save audio regardless of the result via the second argument - handy for generating data for regression tests.
-See @ref AudioTestBuilder::saveInputTo(), @ref AudioTestBuilder::saveOutputTo() and @ref hart::Save.
+See @ref hart::AudioTestBuilder::saveInputTo(), @ref hart::AudioTestBuilder::saveOutputTo() and @ref hart::Save.
 Supported formats are PCM at 16, 24 and 32 bits and float at 32 bit.
 Default is PCM24.
 You can use absolute or relative paths.
 For relative paths, set the `--data-root-path` CLI parameter to wherever you want HART to save them.

-You can also log your audio as plots of your input and output waveform with @ref AudioTestBuilder::savePlotTo():
+You can also log your audio as plots of your input and output waveform with @ref hart::AudioTestBuilder::savePlotTo():

 ```cpp
 processAudioWith (HardClip (-6_dB))